berettavexee/Uber_map/README.md

 ## Usage

-* Download your CSV files from Uber and add them to the `uber` folder
+* Download your CSV files from Uber and drop them into `uber` folder.
 * Run `python3 uber_map.py`

 ### Command-line options